 This means that if you are in a position for a preemptive strike whether before you got caught in a choke hold, or an attempt to be taken off balance and be thrown on the ground, or after you escaped of a choke hold or restored your balance, you might get caught in the middle of your opponent’s attack that will trigger instinctive defense reaction from your body.

 Simple math is that the one who initiates the most efficient attack will be leading while the other would be a step behind.

 If the opponent is even further away from you when you noticed his attack, , you might even be able to use your leg for a preemptive kick or a defensive block kick.
 This also means that if you let the attacker get within a fist reach to your face without having to lunge forward and close a gap between you and him, then if you did not execute a preemptive strike with a lunge before he moved close to you, you are at his mercy.

-He now can execute a preemptive strike whenever he feels like it, and you will get caught by surprise with lack of reaction time to block his punch, since even though you have noticed a quick motion , by the time your brain processes it, his hand is landing with full speed and force into your face.
+He now can execute preemptive strikes whenever he feels like it, and you will get caught by surprise with lack of reaction time to block his punches.
+Even though you have noticed a quick motion , by the time your brain processes it, his hand is landing with full speed and force into your face.

 So generally in fighting you have few options: You can lunge quickly and strike your opponent trying not to project your attack leaving very little reaction time for your opponent, or use an instinctive defense and preemptive strikes whenever the opponent started his motion from afar into your direction.

 Of course you use timing to move your hand leg or body when the opponent is in the optimal distance from you so that he already started to attack and would not have enough reaction time to change his move and block your counter attack.